 - Look at opportunities to automate part or all aspects of high volume Service Request types, e.g. password resets or desktop software installs.

-- Consider other opportunities to reduce inbound calls, such as: effective usage of IVR messages and online noticeboards to head off calls about known outages; creation and promotion of FAQs and self-help documents.
+- Consider other opportunities to reduce inbound calls, such as: effective usage of IVR messages and online noticeboards to head off calls about known outages; creation and promotion of FAQs and Knowledge Management articles.

-- Consider how task workloads are spread and structured to allow for peaks and troughs in customer demand.
+- Consider how task workloads and staffing levels are spread and structured to allow for peaks and troughs in customer demand.
 One example is to ensure staff are working on emails between calls.

 - Utilise technology to give Service Desk Analysts different priorities in the phone system to help simplify the management of peaks and troughs (e.g. your primary queue manager and primary email manager only get calls when everyone else has been busy for 30 seconds and calls are waiting).